Your web browser is outdated and may be insecure

 You may also be able to get practical or other types of support through the government run Access to Work.

-Our additional resources section also has links to information on adjustments that are specific to long COVID.
+Our additional resources section below links to information on adjustments that are specific to long COVID.

 If there are issues with your return, discuss them with your manager/HR and contact us.